top of page

 Nathalie was born and raised in Sherbrooke, Quebec, Canada.
 As a child she loved figure skating and in her teens was a Senior Pairs Figure Skater, competing at the National Level and also performing at the 1988 Calgary Olympics closing ceremonies.

-Nathalie turned her passion for Athletics into a Bachelor Degree in Sports and Exercise Sciences from the University of Sherbrooke and went on to teach Physical Education.
-After completing her Master Degree in Business Administration, Nathalie found herself working and traveling throughout the United States.
+Nathalie turned her passion for Athletics into a Bachelor's Degree in Sports and Exercise Sciences from the University of Sherbrooke and went on to teach Physical Education.
+After completing her Master's Degree in Business Administration, Nathalie found herself working and traveling throughout the United States.
 It was during this time that she met her husband, they currently live in Hamburg, NY with their three children.

 Nathalie started Speedskating and joined the BSC with her Son Gabriel in 2014.
 Nathalie actively competes in Masters meets, and is on the Board of the BSC.
 In addition, Nathalie holds several certifications in Figure Skating, Group Fitness, Nutrition, Yoga and has been teaching in the Fitness Industry for over 20 years.
 For the past few years, Nathalie has been working with athletes of all levels including the Buffalo Sabres and the Buffalo Bills.